 It is the policy of Lake Central School Corporation to maintain a learning environment that is free from unlawful harassment.
-Such conduct includes unwelcome physical, verbal or nonverbal conduct which has the purpose or effect of interfering with your educational performance, of creating an intimidating, hostile or offensive learning environment, or of interfering with your ability to participate in or benefit from a class or educational program or activity and is based on your sex, race or color (for example, racial slurs, nicknames implying stereotypes, epithets or negative references relative to racial customs), national origin (for example, negative comments regarding customs, manner of speaking, language, surnames or ethnic slurs), religion (for instance, negative comments about religious traditions, clothing, surnames or religious slurs), disability (for instance, negative comments about speech pattern, movement, physical impairments or appearances) or any other unlawful basis.
+Such conduct includes unwelcome physical, verbal or nonverbal conduct which has the purpose or effect of interfering with your educational performance, of creating an intimidating, hostile or offensive learning environment, or of interfering with your ability to participate in or benefit from a class or educational program or activity and is based on your sex (including sexual orientation and gender identity), race or color (for example, racial slurs, nicknames implying stereotypes, epithets or negative references relative to racial customs), national origin (for example, negative comments regarding customs, manner of speaking, language, surnames or ethnic slurs), religion (for instance, negative comments about speech pattern, movement, physical impairments or appearances), age, ancestry, genetic information (collectively, "Protected Classes") that are protected by Federal civil rights laws, or any other unlawful basis.
 This applies to all programs and activities occurring on school property or at another location if the conduct occurs during a school-sponsored activity or event.